Mental Liberation: Achieving True Freedom

 • Besides, he does all this with no particular aim but as a result of his inner freedom.

-A mentally liberated person has a flexible mindset, instead of a rigid mindset.
-He is in harmony with the flow of things, mentally expecting nothing, opposing nothing, defending nothing and holding onto nothing.
-Mentally, he offers no resistance to the conditions that life imposes upon him, while physically he may engage in actions to protect himself or others from them.
-Outwardly he may engage in actions as part of his duty, but inwardly he remains free from the bonds that usually hold people under their control.
+Mental liberation is liberation from the perception, conditioning, duality, ignorance, self-limiting beliefs, judgments, opinions, individuality, desires, expectations, self-importance, fear, anxiety, anger, envy, and such negative emotions.
+A mentally liberated person has a flexible mindset, instead of a rigid one.
+He is in harmony with the flow of things, mentally expecting nothing, opposing nothing, defending nothing, and holding onto nothing.
+Mentally, he offers no resistance to the conditions that life imposes upon him, while physically, he may engage in actions to protect himself or others from them.
+Outwardly, he may engage in actions as part of his duty, but inwardly, he remains free from the bonds that usually hold people under their control.

 The kind of mental liberation I have explained here is the key to our spiritual liberation.
 Your freedom starts in the mind, first as an idea or concept, and later as a reality.
-It is in the mind the battle has to be fought against the forces that try to control us, and it is in the mind freedom has to be won before we can free ourselves physically from the bondage to the earthly life.
+It is in the mind that the battle has to be fought against the forces that try to control us, and it is in the mind that freedom has to be won before we can free ourselves physically from the bondage of earthly life.
 In other words, there is not much difference between mental and spiritual liberation.
 Mental liberation culminates in spiritual liberation.
 Being truly liberated from this world, you must be mentally liberated from it first.
 Physical liberation is also important.
 However, physical liberation is not possible unless you are in control of your mind and unless you are free from its modifications.

 How can you achieve mental liberation?
 Tradition suggests that you must control your mind and body before you become mentally free from them.
 If you can silence your mind and body completely and free yourself from their modifications (vrittis), you will have freedom to be yourself and experience your inner freedom.
 It means you have to discipline both of them and transform them before you can transcend them.
 The following are also considered helpful.